LP Company: Everything You Need to Know

 - The primary benefit of an LLP is that owners have no personal liability for the company’s debts.

 - Usually, two or more individuals own a partnership.

-Limited partnerships are just one type of partnership, the other two being general partnerships and joint ventures.
+Limited partnerships are just one type of partnership; the other two being general partnerships and joint ventures.
 The partnership forms vary in many ways but also have many similarities.
-People often form limited partnerships in order to attract passive investors, who may like LP’s limited personal liability.
+People often form limited partnerships in order to attract passive investors, who may like an LP’s limited personal liability.

 Limited partnership interests can be more attractive to buyers.
 Furthermore, general partners are able to raise funds with outside investors not playing a role in managing the business.

 - Corporations permit personal lawsuits to take shareholder stock.
 However, limited partnerships prevent a partner’s interest from being confiscated in personal lawsuits.

 - Often, limited partners are called “silent partners.”
 Said another way, limited partners are able to invest in the company but cannot vote or influence the daily business activities.